manojmani1/Gitpractice/README.md

-This is an Practice session in order make my workflow flexible with git
+This is an Practice session in order make my workflow flexible with git successful completed.